Fields of Study: Sciences

 Courses and credit

 To successfully complete this program:

-- Take a full-time course of study: 8 UC quarter units.
+- Take two courses for a total of 8 UC quarter units.

 Current Program Courses